BCPS Golden Jubilee & 14th Convocation 2022

 Secretary of the college is the Chief executive of the council

 and ex-officio members of all the committees and convener

 There are different subcommittees for smooth functioning of

 the college activities.
 They are Disciplinary committee,

 Museum committee, Library committee, Journal committee,

 Academic activities of the College are carried out under

-fourteen faculties: 1) faculty of Basic Sciences, 2) faculty of
+sixteen faculties: 1) faculty of Basic Medical Sciences, 2) faculty of

 Medicine, 3) faculty of Family Medicine, 4) faculty of